 After development, it’s the job of the SMEs to conduct a thorough review of the content.
 This is to ensure the content is technically accurate.
-It is the job of the instructional designer to take the information gathered and delivery it in a user –friendly, non-technical style of writing.
+It is the job of the instructional designer to take the information gathered and deliver it in a user–friendly, non-technical style of writing.
 The SMEs will double-check the content makes sense and is giving the correct message.
-On a different level of review, editors must check for grammar, spelling, formatting and style consistency.
+On a different level of review, editors must check for grammar, spelling, formatting, and style consistency.

 Before course rollout, a pilot takes place with actual learners.
 This is a chance for the trainers and client to review the course one last time before its implementation to the participants, department or even company-wide audience.

 This is an integral part of the development process itself.
 It allows the development team – including the training specialists, SMEs, instructional designers, and instructors, to gather feedback from actual participants in a real-world setting.